Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Quasilinear temperature evolution

-Kinetic effects can damp ACWs of large wavenumbers even at low beta, and large temperature anisotropies can drive the wave unstable.
-Figures~\ref{fig:disprel}(c) and (d) show the imaginary part of the frequency for the same parameters as in Fig.~\ref{fig:disprel}(a) and (b), respectively.
-The wave is damped if its frequency satisfies ${\rm Im}[\,\omega_k] = \gamma <0$, or it is unstable if $\gamma>0$.
-Notice in Fig.~\ref{fig:disprel}(c) that the ACW is marginally stable ($\gamma=0$) at a fixed wavenumber value $v_A k/\Omega_p\sim 2.27$ and fixed $R=T_\perp/T_\parallel$ for all values of $\beta_\parallel$.
-It can shown from Eq.~\eqref{eq:disprel} that this happens at $(v_Ak/\Omega_p)^2=(R-1)^2/R$~\cite{yoon2012b}.
-Thus, for a lower value of the temperature anisotropy the waves are marginally stable at lower wavenumbers, as seen in Fig.~\ref{fig:disprel}(d), and the damping becomes stronger as the anisotropy approaches $R=1$.
+Notice in Fig. 1(d) that the ACW is marginally stable ($\gamma=0)$ at a fixed wavenumber value $v_A k_\parallel/\Omega_p\sim 1.15$ and $T_\perp/T_\parallel=3$ independently of the value of $\beta_\parallel$.
+It can be shown from Eq.~\eqref{eq:disprel} that this happens at $(v_Ak_\parallel/\Omega_p)^2=(R-1)^2/R$~\cite{yoon2012b}.
+Thus, for a lower value of the temperature anisotropy the waves are marginally stable at lower wavenumbers, as seen in Fig.~\ref{fig:disprel}(c), and the damping becomes stronger as the anisotropy approaches $T_\perp/T_\parallel=1$.
 Also, the instability decreases both with lower $\beta_\parallel$ and lower $T_\perp/T_\parallel$.
 It is important to mention that a semi-cold approximation of the plasma ($\xi^{-}\gg 1$) fails to describe these properties, making it inappropriate for the quasilinear evolution of the plasma temperature.

-The quasilinear approximation assumes that the macroscopic parameters of the plasma evolve adiabatically, thus $\omega_k$ solves the dispersion relation Eq.~\eqref{eq:disprel} instantaneously at all times.
+The quasilinear moments approximation assumes that the macroscopic parameters of the plasma evolve adiabatically, thus $\omega_k=\omega_k(t)$ solves the dispersion relation Eq.~\eqref{eq:disprel} instantaneously at all times.
 The quasilinear evolution of the perpendicular and parallel thermal speeds are given by~\cite{Moya2011,Moya2012}